Cannabis may be in the arsenal for the fight against inflammatory disease.

-Inflammation is the backbone of most chronic diseases.
-So, if we can reduce inflammation then we can reduce chronic disease.
+Inflammation is one of the root causes for many chronic diseases.
+So, the theory goes that if we can reduce inflammation, then we can reduce chronic disease.
 For this reason, researchers are continually seeking ways to effectively reduce inflammation.
 Could cannabis for inflammation be a significant player?
-Fortunately, research has shown that cannabis lowers inflammation and improves symptoms in a number of inflammatory-based diseases.
-But the question is, why?
-Let’s find out.
+Fortunately, research has shown that cannabis does, in fact, lower inflammation and also improves symptoms in a number of inflammatory-based diseases.

 What Is Inflammation?

 Inflammation is the body’s defense system against infections, injuries, and toxins.
-This system works to heal the body, return it to a healthy state, and prevent viruses or bacteria that may attack vulnerable spots.
+This system works to heal the body, return it to a healthy state, and deflect viruses or bacteria that may attack vulnerable spots in the process.

-The body releases antibodies and proteins with increased blood flow to damaged cells.
-Inflammation describes this reactive process and tends to be short-lasting.
-In some cases, however, inflammation is long-term and thus chronic.
+The body releases antibodies and proteins along with increased blood flow to damaged cells.
+Inflammation describes this reactive process and it tends to be short-lasting.
+In some cases, however, inflammation becomes long-term and thus chronic.
 Inflammation is a natural and healthy process in the body.
 However, prolonged chronic inflammation is damaging and can lead to painful and hard to manage conditions, such as PANDAS, fibromyalgia, cardiovascular disease, and Alzheimer’s.

 In 2007, Associate Professor of Medicine Samia Mora of Harvard and her colleagues published in the journal, Circulation.
 The study S Mora MD, N Cook ScD, J Buring ScD, P Ridker MD, I Min Lee MBBS, PhD.
 Physical Activity and Reduced Risk of Cardiovascular Events: Potential Mediating Mechanisms.
 Circulation (2007) 116(19): … Continue reading examined exercise and its health benefits.
 Researchers already knew that exercise reduces the risk of cardiovascular disease as much as certain medications.
 But the question was, why?
 The researchers analyzed the biomarkers of over 27,000 women who participated in the long term study in order to find out.

-Researchers came to the conclusion that reduced inflammation is the primary reason why exercise was so beneficial for decreasing the risk of disease.
-They concluded that one-third of the benefits that exercise provided came back to its ability to cut back inflammatory response.
+The study came to the conclusion that reduced inflammation is the primary reason why exercise was so beneficial for decreasing the risk of disease.
+They concluded that one-third of the benefits that exercise provided came back to its ability to cut back on the body’s inflammatory response.

-Inflammation is an essential process in the body that we need in small doses.
+Inflammation is an essential process in the body that is needed in small doses.
 However, chronic inflammation, which causes the immune system to attack the body’s own cells, causes a chain-reaction of inflammation and a host of other problems.

 According to Paul Ridker, who studied the origins of atherosclerosis, one explanation as to why inflammation becomes chronic has its roots in evolutionary history.
-Prior to developing antibiotics, humans had very active immune systems to fight off disease that would kill most of the population before the age of five.
+Prior to developing antibiotics, humans had to have robust immune responses to kill dangerous bacteria.
 This hyperactive immune response is still present, and researchers, such as Ridker, argue that this adversely affects aging.

-Clearly our lifestyles in the modern world – especially with regards to our diet and lack of exercise – increase our chances of chronic inflammation through weight gain and a developing insulin resistance.
-However, in the past, gaining weight was crucial to survive when food was scarce.
-This would also mean that increased inflammation was a given.
+Clearly our modern lifestyles – especially with regards to our diet and lack of exercise – increase our chances of chronic inflammation through weight gain and a the development of insulin resistance.

 Can Cannabis Help Decrease Inflammation?

 The cannabis plant contains hundreds of different compounds.
-But only three of these compounds are responsible for cannabis’s infamous psychoactive effects.
-The compounds, cannabinoids, affect the endocannabinoid system, specifically two receptors in the body, the CB1 and CB2 receptor.
+But, only three of these compounds contribute to its psychoactive effects.
+These compounds, called cannabinoids, affect the endocannabinoid system via interactions with the CB1 and CB2 receptors.

 Several inflammation-based disorders see a natural deficiency in the stimulation of CB2.
 In other words, the use of cannabis can help equalize this deficiency and decrease inflammation.
 When the CB2 receptor is activated, cells release fewer pro-inflammatory signal substances, otherwise known as cytokines.
 This reduces inflammation.